ayushsingh-1/HelloRedis/README.md

 ## Final Project Created for Data Mining course.

-Presentation in the Redid-Final-Draft.zip folder.
+Final Presentation is in the Redis_Final_Draft.zip folder.